Category Archives: Software

 (Final Implementation)

-#guardedSubs = new Set(); // Protected-property subscriptions (setter functions)
+#guardedSubs = new Set(); // Protected-properties subscription setter functions

 constructor () {